pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-roleassignment-remove.md

 : URL of the site where the list is located

 `-i, --listId [listId]`
 : ID of the list.
-Specify either listId, listTitle or listUrl but not multiple.
+Specify either `listId`, `listTitle`, or `listUrl` but not multiple.

 `-t, --listTitle [listTitle]`
 : Title of the list.
-Specify either listId, listTitle or listUrl but not multiple.
+Specify either `listId`, `listTitle`, or `listUrl` but not multiple.

 `--listUrl [listUrl]`
 : Relative URL of the list.
-Specify either listId, listTitle or listUrl but not multiple.
+Specify either `listId`, `listTitle`, or `listUrl` but not multiple.

 `--principalId [principalId]`
-: SharePoint ID of principal it may be either user id or group id we want to remove permissions Specify principalId only when upn or groupName are not used.
+: SharePoint ID of principal it may be either user id or group id you want to remove permissions.
+Specify either `principalId`, `upn`, or `groupName` but not multiple.

 `--upn [upn]`
 : upn/email of user.
-Specify either upn or principalId.
+Specify either `principalId`, `upn`, or `groupName` but not multiple.

 `--groupName [groupName]`
 : enter group name of Azure AD or SharePoint group.
-Specify either groupName or principalId.
+Specify either `principalId`, `upn`, or `groupName` but not multiple.

 `--confirm`
 : Don't prompt for confirming removing the role assignment